Integrating psychology principles to design a multi-sensory cognitive and performative challenge

 The second and third principles go hand in hand; the second, specifies the necessary inclusion of recognizable concepts that can be learnt, by way of the third.
 The third states the importance of providing clear instructions or clues to guide participants through known and un-known concepts (Pask 1971).
-As it currently stands, Mastermind 3.0 is supported by a standard MIDI piano keyboard, that provides distinct cues and instructions on how to play (“start” and “hint” keys).
+As it currently stands, MSTRMND is supported by hints and auditory cues that provide instructions and clues on how to play.

 Finally, the fourth and most important being that [the design] “respond to the participant, by engaging him in conversation” and adapting accordingly.
 As previously discussed, training paradigms foster motivation and engage learners when systems are designed with adaptability in mind.

 Regardless, Pask affirms that this final principle is not required to be an aesthetically potent environment, however, it fulfils what he believes to be truly novel works of art (Pask 1971).
-It is important to note that while Mastermind 3.0 does not currently address this fourth principle, my goal since conception has remained fixed on creating an adaptable piece that responds to users’ abilities and needs.
-The future design of Mastermind 4.0 will explore this method of adaptation and conversation further, by including an optional practice or “free-play” sequence.
-This practice or “free-play” sequence, will be devoid of all instructional cues, to foster a more personalized development to learning audio-visual associations [in the context of Mastermind 3.0].
+It is important to note that while MSTRMND does not currently address this fourth principle, my goal since conception has remained fixed on creating an adaptable piece that responds to users’ abilities and needs.
+The future design of MSTRMND will explore this method of adaptation and conversation further, by including an optional practice or “free-play” sequence.
+This practice or “free-play” sequence, will be devoid of all instructional cues, to foster a more personalized development to learning audio-visual associations [in the context of MSTRMND].
 Ultimately, this would provide users with an option to follow the game’s directions or to learn in their own terms.

-Additionally, I have been keen on encoding a system of intelligent machining9, that responds to the players abilities, by varying the speed at which signals are given.
-Adjusting the difficulty of game play will help to accommodate a larger scope of users – from musicians, to inexperienced music enthusiasts alike.
+Additionally, I have been keen on encoding a intelligent9 system, that responds to the players abilities, by varying the speed at which signals are given.
+Adjusting the difficulty of game play will help to accommodate a larger scope of users — from musicians, to inexperienced music enthusiasts alike.